BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/cronDaemon_step_by_step.md

   // FFat.format ();
   mountFileSystem (true);                                             // this is the first thing to do - all configuration files are on file system

-  startCronDaemonAndInitializeItAtFirstCall (cronHandler, 8 * 1024);  // creates /etc/ntp.conf with default NTP server names and synchronize ESP32 time with them once a day
+  startCronDaemon (cronHandler, 8 * 1024);  // creates /etc/ntp.conf with default NTP server names and synchronize ESP32 time with them once a day
                                                                       // creates empty /etc/crontab, reads it at start up and executes cronHandler when the time is right
                                                                       // 3 KB stack size is minimal requirement for NTP time synchronization, add more if your cronHandler requires more

-  startNetworkAndInitializeItAtFirstCall ();                          // starts WiFi according to configuration files, creates configuration files if they don't exist
+  startWiFi ();                          // starts WiFi according to configuration files, creates configuration files if they don't exist

   // add two cron commands to cron table